Cheiracanthium punctorium: Distribution

+The species is native over a wide area of Eurasia, from Europe through Turkey, the Caucasus and Iran to Central Asia and southern Siberia.
 There is evidence that the species is spreading in northeastern Germany, e.g. Brandenburg.
 The main reason is an increase in fallow, uncultivated land in these areas, though changing weather patterns leading to increased aridity and less precipitation may also play a role.
 C. punctorium is most numerous in the steppes of Central Asia.

+Off the coast of Australia and in Oceania, the species is considered invasive.

 Taxonomy

 The genus Cheiracanthium was transferred from the Clubionidae to the Miturgidae, and then to the Cheiracanthiidae.